 It is also essential for the whole UK PACT programme that the grant funding is delivering value for money.
-Therefore, the key principle is that consortia and/or organisations applying should be able to clearly articulate how their project and proposed budget demonstrates value for money.
+Therefore, projects should be able to demonstrate how cost reasonableness will be ensured throughout delivery.
 This could include methods to increase economy, reasonable and appropriate corporate procurement approaches and benchmarking exercises for daily rates.